 The Langham Dome sits on the edge of the former Langham RAF base where during the 1939-45 war service men and women from the United Kingdom, Australia and New Zealand were stationed.

-We are delighted to announce that the application to the Heritage Lottery Fund had been successful and the long term future of the Dome was secure!
+In March we were delighted to announce that the application to the Heritage Lottery Fund had been successful and the long term future of the Dome was secure!

 Become a Friend

-To join the Friends of Langham Dome (FoLD) or for further information or to contact Kate Faire please contact us
+To join the Friends of Langham Dome (FoLD), for further information or to contact Kate Faire please contact us